Kawasaki Ki-100: Fuselage improvements

-The Ki-100-I-Otsu were newly built as such, rather than being conversions, with a cut-down rear fuselage and improved canopy and 118 were produced from May through to the end of July 1945.
+The Ki-100-I-Otsu were newly built as such, rather than being conversions, with a cut-down rear fuselage and improved canopy, and 118 were produced from May through to the end of July 1945.
 This version also featured a modified oil cooler under the engine in a more streamlined fairing.

 High altitude improvements

-The Ki-100-II was fitted with a turbocharged water-methanol injected engine for improved high-altitude performance, mainly to improve interception capabilities against the Boeing B-29 Superfortresses, but only three prototypes were built, and none were used operationally.
-Due to a lack of space, no intercooler was installed, however performance was still enhanced above 8000 m.
+The Ki-100-II was fitted with a turbocharged water-methanol injected engine for improved high-altitude performance, mainly to improve interception capabilities against the Boeing B-29 Superfortresses, but only three prototypes were built; none was used operationally.
+Due to a lack of space, no intercooler was installed.
+However, performance was still enhanced above 8000 m.

 Operational history

 The Ki-100 made its combat debut on the night of 9 March 1945 and suffered its first loss a month later on the night of 7 April 1945, when a single Ki-100 of the 18th Sentai was downed by a B-29 Superfortress after "attacking the formation again and again".
 Allied aircrews soon realised that they were facing a formidable new fighter.
 Although far fewer Ki-100s were available than Nakajima Ki-84s, it was an important fighter in the Army's inventory.
-A well-handled Ki-100 was able to outmanoeuvre any American fighter, including the P-51D Mustangs and Republic P-47N Thunderbolts which escorted the B-29s over Japan, and was comparable in speed, especially at medium altitudes.
+A well-handled Ki-100 was able to outmanoeuvre any American fighter, including the P-51D Mustangs and Republic P-47N Thunderbolts, which escorted the B-29s over Japan, and was comparable in speed, especially at medium altitudes.
 The Ki-100 was a tough opponent in the hands of an experienced pilot.
-The Ki-100 along with the Army's Nakajima Ki-84 and the Navy's Kawanishi N1K-J were equal to the latest Allied types in the final year of the Pacific War.
+The Ki-100, along with the Army's Nakajima Ki-84 and the Navy's Kawanishi N1K-J, were equal to the latest Allied types in the final year of the Pacific War.